googleapis/artman/docs/index.rst

 ===========================

-Google API Artifact Manager (``artman``) is a program used to automate the generaton and publishing of API client libraries.
+Google API Artifact Manager (``artman``) is a program used to automate the generation and publishing of API client libraries.

 In order to be consumed by artman, APIs require: